Best Oxygen Detector (O2 Purity and Depletion)

 An oxygen detector typically has two alarms.
 The first is a low alarm that triggers when oxygen levels decrease past a set-point.
 The second is a high alarm that goes off when enhanced oxygen levels occur.

-What Is an Oxygen Detector Used For?
+What Is an Oxygen Analyzer Used For?

 There is a plethora of applications that call for the use of an oxygen detector.
 Some of these uses are highlighted below.